project-flotta/project-flotta.github.io/documentation/latest/intro/overview.md

 ### Fleet observability

-Running container workloads in the edge device is the first part, but at the same time, the Device control plane takes care of the following actions in the workload to make edge-administration life easier.
+Device agents takes care of running container workloads, but at the same time, it also takes care of the following actions in the workload to make edge-administration life easier.

   - Get metrics from workloads and push to a remote serve when the connectivity is up.